Lingual Braces for Los Angeles

 Many of our patients who opt for lingual braces are those who work in the film, hospitality or client service industries because having invisible braces to straighten their teeth is an ideal choice.
 There are also others who just want invisible braces just to have beautiful smiles while wearing their hidden brackets.

 One of the things we consider before the procedure to fit lingual braces is the length of the tooth.
 The teeth required for this technology need to be long enough to hold the braces.
 This means lingual braces are probably not the best option for your child.
 Children and adults with small teeth may not have adequate space for the lingual braces to grip the tooth.
 Dr Hakim will evaluate this for best results on a case-by-case basis.
 But remember, clear aligners may still be an option!

 Lingual Braces Experts

 Before our orthodontist can perform a patient treatment with lingual braces, they must first take you through any risks and complications that can arise from this technology.

 Generally, these risks can be easily mitigated for adults.
 However, it is important to know of the risks involved in order to know how to act when you feel the effects.
 First of all, lingual braces can take longer to treat orthodontic issues as compared to regular braces.
-This makes them less effective in dental treatment.
-Talking with the lingual braces on may need some practice due to the position of the braces.
+This can make them less effective in dental treatment.
+Talking with the lingual braces on may require some practice due to the position of the braces.

 Almost anyone can learn how to speak with the braces on after about a week’s practice before becoming good at it.
 Swallowing can also pose a problem since the tongue thrust will be difficult to perform.